Skip to main content

 Our risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each finding (instance) in your environment.

 Our risk score is dynamic, personalized, and customizable.
-The platform allows you to create your own risk model by setting weights for the different components of the algorithm by your organization's own risk focus and risk appetite.
+The platform allows you to create your own risk model by setting weights for the different components of the algorithm based on your organization's own risk focus and risk appetite.

-Vulcan Cyber ExposureOS risk algorithm also applies uniformly across different types of vulnerabilities, whether they are infrastructure, AppSec, or container vulnerabilities.
-They are all rated on a single scale of 0-100.
+The Vulcan Cyber ExposureOS risk algorithm also applies uniformly to different types of vulnerabilities, whether infrastructure, AppSec, or container vulnerabilities.
+They are all rated on a single scale of 0 to 100.

-How does Vulcan Cyber ExposureOS calculate risk for a vulnerability?
+How does Vulcan Cyber ExposureOS calculate the risk of a vulnerability?

 In Vulcan Cyber ExposureOS, the risk score of a finding (instance) is a calculation of 3 factors: